josephsmithberger/XogotDocs/Documentation.docc/Manual/best_practices/autoloads_versus_internal_nodes.md

 many ways to avoid global state thanks to the node tree and signals.

 For example, let's say we are building a platformer and want to collect coins that play a sound effect.
 There's a node for that: the [AudioStreamPlayer](https://docs.godotengine.org/en/stable/classes/class_audiostreamplayer.html#class-audiostreamplayer).
-But if we call the AudioStreamPlayer while it is already playing a sound, the new sound interrupts the first.
+But if we call the `AudioStreamPlayer` while it is already playing a sound, the new sound interrupts the first.

 A solution is to code a global, autoloaded sound manager class.
-It generates a pool of AudioStreamPlayer nodes that cycle through as each new request for sound effects comes in.
-Say we call that class Sound, you can use it from anywhere in your project by calling Sound.play("coin_pickup.ogg").
+It generates a pool of `AudioStreamPlayer` nodes that cycle through as each new request for sound effects comes in.
+Say we call that class `Sound`, you can use it from anywhere in your project by calling `Sound.play("coin_pickup.ogg")`.
 This solves the problem in the short term but causes more problems:

 1. **Global state**: one object is now responsible for all objects' data.
-If the Sound class has errors or doesn't have an AudioStreamPlayer available, all the nodes calling it can break.
+If the `Sound` class has errors or doesn't have an AudioStreamPlayer available, all the nodes calling it can break.

-1. **Global access**: now that any object can call Sound.play(sound_path) from anywhere, there's no longer an easy way to find the source of a bug.
+1. **Global access**: now that any object can call `Sound.play(sound_path)` from anywhere, there's no longer an easy way to find the source of a bug.

-1. **Global resource allocation**: with a pool of AudioStreamPlayer nodes stored from the start, you can either have too few and face bugs, or too many and use more memory than you need.
+1. **Global resource allocation**: with a pool of `AudioStreamPlayer` nodes stored from the start, you can either have too few and face bugs, or too many and use more memory than you need.

 > Note:
 >
 > About global access, the problem is that any code anywhere could pass wrong
-> data to the Sound autoload in our example.
+> data to the `Sound` autoload in our example.
 As a result, the domain to
 > explore to fix the bug spans the entire project.
 >
 > When you keep code inside a scene, only one or two scripts may be
 > involved in audio.
 >

-Contrast this with each scene keeping as many AudioStreamPlayer nodes as it needs within itself and all these problems go away:
+Contrast this with each scene keeping as many `AudioStreamPlayer` nodes as it needs within itself and all these problems go away:

 1. Each scene manages its own state information.
 If there is a problem with the